gitlabform/gitlabform/docs/reference/protected_branches.md

 !!! warning

     Protected branch settings for groups are restricted to top-level groups only.
 (This is a GitLab limitation, not GitLabForm's.)
+GitLabForm applies this section only to the top-level group; when the configuration is inherited by subgroups via the `group_1/*` wildcard, GitLabForm skips the subgroups.

     Group protected branches only support access levels.
 Individual users and groups cannot be specified.
 (This is a GitLab API limitation).